Armored car (military)

 World War II

 The British Royal Air Force (RAF) in the Middle East was equipped with Rolls-Royce Armoured Cars and Morris tenders.
 Some of these vehicles were among the last of a consignment of ex-Royal Navy armored cars that had been serving in the Middle East since 1915.[28]
 In September 1940 a section of the No. 2 Squadron RAF Regiment Company was detached to General Wavell's ground forces during the first offensive against the Italians in Egypt.
-It is said[by whom?] that these armored cars became 'the eyes and ears of Wavell'.
 During the actions in the October of that year the company was employed on convoy escort tasks, airfield defense, fighting reconnaissance patrols and screening operations.

 American troops in an M8 Greyhound passing the Arc de Triomphe after the liberation of Paris